simgrid/DTLMod/Brainstorm_and_TODOs.md

   - [ ] new `DecimationReductionMethod` class
     - members:
-      - [x] `std::map<std::shared_ptr<Variable>, ParametrizedDecimation> per_variable_parametrizations_`
+      - [x] `std::map<std::shared_ptr<Variable>, ParameterizedDecimation> per_variable_parameterizations_`
     - methods:
       - [x] `void parse_parameters(std::shared_ptr<Variable> var, std::map<std::string, std::string> parameters)`
     - behavior:
       - The parameters used by the decimation method can be different for each variable.
 They must be stored in a map whose key is the Variable (assuming that the a `ReductionMethod` can only be applied once to a variable).
-The values in that map are A `ParametrizedDecimation` objects that contain the `stride`, `interpolation_method`, and `cost_per_element` to use for this variable.
+The values in that map are A `ParameterizedDecimation` objects that contain the `stride`, `interpolation_method`, and `cost_per_element` to use for this variable.
-      - The parametrization to use for a variable is set when calling `Variable::add_reduction_operation`
+      - The parameterization to use for a variable is set when calling `Variable::add_reduction_operation`

   - [ ] new `CompressionReductionMethod` class
     - members:
-      - [x] `std::map<std::shared_ptr<Variable>, ParametrizedCompression> per_variable_parametrizations_`
+      - [x] `std::map<std::shared_ptr<Variable>, ParameterizedCompression> per_variable_parameterizations_`
     - methods:
       - [x] `void parse_parameters(std::shared_ptr<Variable> var, std::map<std::string, std::string> parameters)`
     - behavior:
         - The parameters used by the compression method can be different for each variable.
 They must be stored in a map whose key is the Variable (assuming that the a `ReductionMethod` can only be applied once to a variable).
-The values in that map are A `ParametrizedCompression` objects that contain the `accuracy`, `compression_cost_per_element`, and `decompression_cost_per_element` to use for this variable.
+The values in that map are A `ParameterizedCompression` objects that contain the `accuracy`, `compression_cost_per_element`, and `decompression_cost_per_element` to use for this variable.
-        - The parametrization to use for a variable is set when calling `Variable::add_reduction_operation`
+        - The parameterization to use for a variable is set when calling `Variable::add_reduction_operation`

   - [ ] New member(s) and function(s) in `Stream` class
     - members: